DaedraWolf/Computer-Network/README.md

 # Introduction
-This skeleton code is the basis for the CSE160 network project.
-Additional documentation on what is expected will be provided as the school year continues.
+This was initially a skeleton code.
+The basis for the CSE160 network project.
+The project was designed and implemented by the student throughout the semester using the OSI 5 Layers (Physical, Data Link, Network, Transport, Application).

 # General Information
 ## Data Structures